dorota-alina/findNeedles-method/index.md

     for (int j = 0; j < words.length; j++) {
 ```

-Consider using enhanced  loops
+Consider using enhanced loops to save some code space

 ```bash
 for (String needle : needles) {
     for (String word : words) {
 ```

-## Input parameters sequence
+## Sequence the input

-Provide `haystack` as the 1st parameter and `needles` as the 2nd one for ease of use and memory use reduction.
+Provide `haystack` as the 1st parameter and `needles` as the 2nd one for ease of use and reduced memory allocation.

-## Function name
+## Name the function

-Replace the abstract figurative function name with an informative speaking name, for example
+Replace the abstract (figurative) function name with an informative (speaking) name, for example

 `findNeedles(haystack, needlesList)` => `countWordsInString(str, wordsList)`